-Classes are 45 minutes and the semester is 10 weeks.
-Families take home CDs of the music and a beautifully illustrated songbook allowing them to make Music Together at home.
+Classes are 45 minutes and the semester is 8 weeks.
+Families take home a beautifully illustrated songbook and are given access to the newly updated Music Together app with all the semester collection's songs, allowing them to make Music Together at home.

 At Music Together, we believe that all children are musical.
 Just as a child has the innate ability to speak and understand his native language, he also has the ability to do the same with the language of music.
 We don't wait to talk to our children until they show a "talent" for language.
 Children talk when they are ready because they have been immersed in language from birth.
 Children walk when they are ready because they have felt movement while being carried and have watched people around them walk.
 Giving a child this same kind of immersion in musical experiences will provide him or her with opportunities to learn to sing in tune and keep a steady beat.